EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 This is why we're asking for a proposed timeline.
 * The folk from StarCon have prepared an [example proposal](https://starcon.io/cfp/#abstract) to illustrate what an abstract and timeline could look like.
 Lindsey Kuper has also written about [how to write a timeline](http://composition.al/blog/2017/06/30/how-to-write-a-timeline-for-a-bangbangcon-talk-proposal/).

+The CfP form is [here](https://forms.gle/g6tCLBmqyvWQ5MFr8)!

 ## Mark in your calendar

 CfP opening on Monday 1st April 2019.
+The CfP form is [here](https://forms.gle/g6tCLBmqyvWQ5MFr8)!

 CfP closing on [Sunday 21 April 2019](https://www.timeanddate.com/countdown/launch?iso=20190421T2355&p0=37&msg=EnthusiastiCon+2019+CfP&ud=1&font=cursive)!